Ian Roark

 Pima Community College

-Dr. Ian Roark serves as the Vice Chancellor of Workforce Development & Innovation for Pima Community College.
-As the college’s single point of contact for workforce and economic development initiatives, Ian works with internal and external stakeholders to respond to the workforce needs of businesses and industry, and leads the college-wide alignment to the economic development priorities of the region and state.
-He also oversees innovation for the college district, including the development and implementation of new models such as micro-pathways, apprenticeships, and Baccalaureate degrees.
+With 26 years of education experience, Dr. Ian Roark is the Provost & Executive Vice Chancellor for Academic Affairs & Workforce Development & Innovation for Pima Community College.
+As the college’s chief academic officer and single point of contact for workforce and economic development initiatives, Ian works with internal and external stakeholders to respond to the workforce needs of businesses and industry, lead the college’s alignment to the economic development priorities of the region and state, and ensure academic excellence in university transfer and general education programming.
+He also oversees innovation for the college district, including developing and implementing new models such as micro-pathways, apprenticeships, and Baccalaureate degrees.

-Ian currently serves on the Pima Association of Government Economic Vitality Advisory Committee, Tucson Metro Chamber Board of Directors, Arizona Community College Coordinating Council Workforce & Economic Development Committee, Arizona Association of Economic Development Workforce Development Committee, Pacific Southwest Region University Transportation Center Executive Committee, Pima County Workforce Investment Board, Sun Corridor Inc. Board of Directors, American Technical Education Association Board of Directors, and more.
-He also serves as the college’s liaison to local, regional, state, and federal workforce and economic development entities.
-Ian was named to the Aspen Presidential Fellowship for Community College Excellence for 2019-2020., received the Workforce Development Practitioner of the Year Award from the Arizona Association for Economic Development in 2019, served as the Steering Committee Lead for Arizona’s Reskilling & Recovery Network Team in 2020, was named to the New America New Models for Career Preparation Advisory Committee in 2021, was selected to be a part of the first Designer in Residence cohort by the Education Design Lab for 2021-2022, and was named to the New America Workforce Transformation Advisory Committee in 2023.
+Ian serves on several boards and committees at the local, state, and national levels.
+He was named to the Aspen Presidential Fellowship for Community College Excellence for 2019-2020, received the Workforce Development Practitioner of the Year Award from the Arizona Association for Economic Development in 2019, named Steering Committee Lead for Arizona’s Reskilling & Recovery Network Team in 2020, named to the New America New Models for Career Preparation Advisory Committee in 2021, was selected as a Designer in Residence by the Education Design Lab for 2021-2022, was named to the New America Workforce Transformation Advisory Committee in 2023, and called to serve on the Higher Learning Commission’s Credential Lab Innovation Design Team in 2024, and was named as the United Way of Southern Arizona Cradle to Career Co-Chair in 2025.